 Write down what happened just before the crash and how the accident happened.
 Do this as soon as possible while your memory is fresh.

-Contact your insurance agency to report the accident and file a claim.
+Contact your insurance company to report the accident and file a claim.
 See what your policy requires.
 Do not accept blame for the accident or downplay your injuries or vehicle damage.

 Do not discuss the accident with the other driver’s insurance company.
 Refer them to your insurer or to your lawyer.